allanchua101/sana/doc-website/global-flags.md

 # short-hand syntax
 $ sana lambda-runtime-distribution -o chart

+# By not passing a value, raw text is printed in the console
+$ sana lambda-vpc-distribution

+# The previous command is equal to this syntax
+$ sana lambda-vpc-distribution -o text

+# By passing cli-table, you get a well formatted table in the terminal
+$ sana lambda-region-distribution -o cli-table
 ```

 Valid Inputs:

+- `text` (default): prints out results in raw text
 - `chart`: prints out a cli-based horizontal chart for distribution commands
+- `cli-table`: prints out a cli-based table for distribution commands.

 ## `--no-progress-bar`